fachrizzz/fachrizzz/README.md

 A machine learning student and enthusiast that shares projects I previously or currently worked on.
 Loves to learn about mathematics and new things, especially new machine learning technologies or technologies in general!

 -   🔭 Currently working on multiple ML projects
--   🌱 Currently focused on learning new ML technology and mathematics
+-   🌱 Currently focused on learning new ML technologies and mathematics
 -   ⚡ Fun Fact: Loves Mathematics and Physics!

 ### Development Tools: